ardifx01/Fasilkom-Universitas-Sriwijaya/README.md

 ## License

-This project is developed for the Faculty of Computer Science, Universitas Sriwijaya as part of a collaborative redesign initiative.
+This project is developed for the Faculty of Computer Science, Universitas Sriwijaya as part of a collaborative redesign.

 ---